gscano/buffer_handle/README.md

 	     (nullptr, hours, minutes, when, description, temperature, scale);
 ```

-(note that `nullptr` is passed so that conversion to `std::size_t` of the return value yields the size the buffer would require if really written) and the output would be
+(note that `nullptr` is passed so that a cast to `std::size_t` of the return value yields the size the buffer would require if really written) and the output would be

 ```console
 At 09:23, the weather is sunny with a temperature of 23°C.